QCDHUB/database/dy_qT/README.md

 10006-10010: Figures 9 to 13.
 The measured absolute cross sections in bins of Z pt different |y(Z)| bins using DRESSED level leptons.
 The cross sections are normalized by the bin width.

-10011-10015: Figures 10 to 14.
+10011-10015: Auxiliary Figures 10 to 14.
 The measured absolute cross sections in bins of Z pt different |y(Z)| bins, using BORN level leptons.
 The cross sections are normalized by the bin width.
 The first bin (0-1 GeV) is not shown as large differences were observed in aMC@NLO and POWHEG predictions at Born level.

 10016-10020:  Auxiliary Figures 16 to 20.
 The measured normalized cross sections (left) in bins of Z pt in |y(Z)| bins, using BORN level leptons.
 The first bin (0-1 GeV) is not shown as large differences were observed in aMC@NLO and POWHEG predictions at Born level.
 The cross sections are divided by the bin width and then the distributions are normalized to 1.